Published by VTI Foundation, Inc.

 7.6 Infrastructure Neutrality

-This standard does not require distributed ledger, blockchain, or consensus-based infrastructure.
+This standard does not require the use of distributed ledger, blockchain, or other consensus-based infrastructure.

 Deterministic evidence serialization, rule identity derivation, and conformity artifact construction may be implemented in centralized, distributed, or hybrid environments.